Job Programs for Reentry Populations - Fire Camp Expansion

 Goals & Objectives

-Activity Description Engage local community-based organizations and County partners such as Probation, DCFS, and Parole to identify potential participants.
+16 Performance Engage County partners such as Probation, DCFS, and Parole to identify potential participants.
+1.00

 Objective Description Enter into a contract with a service provider to oversee engagement, enrollment, and participant training and a second provider who will oversee the on-site residential services and participant supportive services by the end of 2023.

-Activity Description Contracting with a service provider who will manage applications and enrollment of participants. o This service provider will work to let all eligible participants know about the opportunity, screen all eligible applicants for the program, and manage the training of the participants.
+Activity Description Contracting with a service provider who will manage applications and enrollment of participants.
+This service provider will work to let all eligible participants know about the opportunity, screen all eligible applicants for the program, and manage the training of the participants.

 Activity Description Contracting with service providers who will provide residential and participant supportive services at the site.